-The first step as white people is to reflect hard at our own privilege.
-Thinking about what we take for granted or don’t have to worry about because of our race involves major mental and emotional work.
-Extending that view to see how our influence ripples through our community, from our churches to our neighborhoods to our children’s schools, opens up a whole world of understanding.
+The first step is to reflect on our own privilege, thinking about what we take for granted or don’t have to worry about because of our race.
+This may range from thinking about how the police treat us differently to how people don’t feel entitled to touch our hair.
+Extending that view to see how our influence ripples through our community, from our churches to our neighborhoods to our schools, opens up a whole world of understanding.

 Next, you can stand up and take action.
 That might be challenging racist jokes or having the tough conversations at the Thanksgiving table.
 It may be pushing back on a friend’s questionable Facebook post.
 It may be painting over racist graffiti or attending a vigil against hatred.
 The Southern Poverty Law Center has a great guide on how to respond to hate in your community.
-(And if you think there’s never been hate in your community, you aren’t paying enough attention.)
-Over the next few days, you can also attend an event in support of Charlottesville.
+(If you think there’s never been hate in your community, you aren’t paying enough attention.)

-While there’s much more to do in terms of shifting power in society, doing serious introspection about the roles we hold and the roles our children are stepping into will get us much further than we are today.
+While there’s much more to do in terms of shifting power in society, interrogating the roles we hold and the roles our children are stepping into will get us much further than we are today.
 Even if you take more immediate action, that reflection is an essential step.
 Otherwise, we’ll just be finding more ways to repeat the mistakes of the past.

 In the past, I’ve also written about how I’ve come to understand my white privilege and confronted my own racism.
 For ongoing conversation on the topic and parenting in general, follow us on Facebook.